Agape Foster Care & Adoption

 During the months of November and December, Calvary sponsors an Angel Tree, during which we invite numbers of the church to "adopt" a local needy child, local foster child or a child who lives in the Florida Baptist Children's Home in Lakeland, Florida.
 You can pick up an angel in the lobby, shop for Christmas gifts, and then return the gifts to the lobby location.
 This is a great way to "bless" these children and families at Christmas time.
 To volunteer contact Patricia Marder.

-Held once a quarter.
-The next meeting is scheduled for Sunday, May 11th at 1:00 pm in room 135 in CCHS.
-For more information, Contact Mona Johnson.
+Held once a month.
+The next meeting is scheduled for Tuesday, February 24th at 6:00 pm in room 206 in CCHS.
+For more information, Contact Jennifer Fawcett.

 Caring Families is a ministry that is comprised of a network of volunteer Christian families who will take in children from parents that may be temporarily unable to properly care for their children for a variety of reasons such as hospitalization, homelessness, drug abuse, or when a parent is remanded to a correctional institution for a period of time.
 If you are interested in becoming a Caring Family, contact Patricia Marder.